Sacsayhuamán

 Sacsayhuamán (/ˈsæksaɪˌwʌmən/ SACK-sy-wuh-mən; /es/) or Saksaywaman (from Quechua Saksay waman pukara, /qu/, lit. 'fortress of the royal falcon or hawk') is a citadel on the northern outskirts of the city of Cusco, Peru, the historic capital of the Inca Empire.
-The site is at an altitude of 3701 m.
+The site is an important example of Inca architecture and sits at an altitude of 3701 m.

-The complex was built by the Incas in the 15th century, particularly under Sapa Inca Pachacuti and his successors.
-Dry stone walls constructed of huge stones were built on the site, with the workers carefully cutting the boulders to fit them together tightly.
+The Spanish chroniclers recorded that within the Inca's oral history, the fortress was said to be built during the reign of Sapa Inca Pachacuti and his successors, Topa Inca Yupanqui and Huayna Capac.
+Dry stone walls constructed of huge stones were built on the site, with the workers carefully cutting the boulders to fit them together tightly without mortar.

 In 1983, Cusco and Sacsayhuamán together were designated as sites on the UNESCO World Heritage List, for international recognition and protection.
 The archeological site is now a tourist destination.

 Description

 Located on a steep hill that overlooks the city, the fortified complex has a wide view of the valley to the southeast.
 Archeological studies of surface collections of pottery at Sacsayhuamán indicate that the earliest occupation of the hilltop dates to about 900 CE.